ikkeps/isocode/README.md

 - [ ] line numbers in matching
 - [ ] variable interpolation in strings, like `"show me $var"` treated as regular strings
 - [ ] `=cut` documentation parsing
-- [ ] regular expressions - only `m/.../` form is (kind of) supported, because it much more context-sesitive
+- [ ] regular expressions - only `m/.../` form is (kind of) supported, regexp parsing it much more context-sesitive
 - [ ] `qw` works same way as `qq`
 - [ ] no differrence between double and single quotes
 - [ ] `;` and `,` must be present in same places.